|Hackathons Considered Harmful|

-What could be nicer or more positive than generating a community spirit of endeavour and what could be better for programming and technology in general.
-We need fresh blood and if hackathons bring in the kids who am I to put a damper on the whole idea?
-But.....
+What could be nicer or more positive than generating a community spirit of endeavor and what could be better for programming and technology in general.
+We need fresh blood and if hackathons bring in the kids.
+Who am I to put a damper on the whole idea?

 And don't mention pair programming as an example of collaboration - it just isn't.
 So you think that one guy sitting creating code while the other perches on a chair commenting on how it should be done is collaboration.
 If so you really have been out of polite society for far too long!
 Pair programming is an example of the "actor-critic" paradigm from AI.
 The actor is the programmer typing in the code and the critic is the passive observer providing course corrections as part of a feedback loop.

-Programming as jazz, i.e. free form composition is just silly but very seductive.
-After all its our chance to look not just socially acceptable but cool.
+Programming as jazz, i.e. free form composition, is just as silly but very seductive.
+After all it is our chance to look not just socially acceptable, but cool.
 The whole idea is seen at its most amazing when applied to hardware.

 What are we to do?

 In this case you are damned if you do and boring if you don't.

 The problem is very general.
 Science, and chemistry in particular, have been made to seem sterile - mostly because of health and safety considerations.
 In an effort to make it all seem sexy we now have scientists dumbing things down with street science and TV shows creating the atmosphere of a "science-athon".
 Science as entertainment might just manage to sell the subject enough so that when the victim discovers what it is really all about they aren't too unhappy.

 But computing?
 What are the poor duped fools who were led to believe that computing was somehow social and fun going to do when they realize that it actually involves communing with a screen rather than people?

 Are we in danger of inventing a whole generation of hyperactive, out of control, programmers who can't sit still long enough to complete a procedure call?